kkhalis/GA-Projects/project_2/README.md

 The Ames Housing board is looking to see how we can predict the prices of future houses, based on a list of features.
 These features are a combination of nominal, ordinal, continuous and discrete values.

 To do that, the board has tasked you and the team to create a prediction model that can predict the prices of houses within Ames, given a list of features that may or may not contribute to the sale price of a house.
-Welcome to Project 2!
-It's time to start modeling.

 ---